rtm-rs/rtm-rs.github.io/source/content/docs/learn/django-sqlalchemy.md

 users_relation.where { admin.is(true) | (moderator.is(true)) }
 ```

-For several SQL keywords, such as `select` & `where`, ROM provides a DSL for blocks.
+For several SQL keywords, such as `select` & `where`, RTM provides a DSL for blocks.
 The benefit is the ability to use any SQL functions supported by your database.

 ## Associations

-Similar to ActiveRecord, ROM uses associations as a means of describing the interconnections between data.
+Similar to ActiveRecord, RTM uses associations as a means of describing the interconnections between data.

 <!--
   NOTE: Expand on this section with examples on how associations work